matteranalytics/matter-analytics-webpage/README.md

 Automation significantly improves software development by providing consistent validation through Continuous Integration (CI) and facilitating automated deployment via Continuous Delivery (CD).

-### CI
+### Continuous Integration

 This repository contains a GitHub Workflow located at `.github/workflows/ci.yml`, which executes installation, validation, and build processes on GitHub.
-The workflow runs can be viewed under the `Actions` tab of the repository on GitHub.
+The workflow runs can be viewed under the `Actions` tab.

-### CD
+### Continuous Delivery

 In this example, we utilize [Vercel](https://vercel.com/) as the hosting platform for our static website, enabling an automated and seamless delivery process into production.
-The deployments can be viewed under the `Deployments` tab of the project on Vercel.
+The deployments can be viewed under the `Deployments` tab.

 But first, we need to set up CD by importing our Git repo from GitHub to Vercel.
 Complete this one-time task once you have a successfully:heavy_check_mark: processed GitHub repository: